hey-amo/Swift-CV/README.md

 2. Open the desired `.playground` file in Xcode
 3. Run the playground to see the implementation and results
 4. Explore the code comments for detailed explanations of concepts and techniques

+# Notice

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

+See: LICENSE